 It's important you check regularly for any changes to your testicles.
 The ideal time to check is just after a warm bath or shower: hold your scrotum in the palm of your hand and check each testicle by rolling it between the thumb and fingers.
+"Men in their forties have the highest suicide rates in the UK."

 It's perfectly normal for testicles to be a different size and length; however, if you notice any changes such as swelling, lumps, hardening or pain, it's important you seek the advice of your GP as soon as possible.

-These symptoms are commonly a sign of infection, inflammation, fluid build-up (hydrocele) or damage; however, it is important to get checked as these symptoms may also indicate testicular cancer.
+These symptoms are commonly a sign of infection, inflammation, fluid buildup (hydrocele) or damage; however, it is important to get checked as these symptoms may also indicate testicular cancer.

-Cancer of the testicle is one of the less common cancers and tends to mostly affect men between 15 and 49 years of age.
+Cancer of the testicle is one of the lesscommon cancers and tends to mostly affect men between 15 and 49 years of age.
 2,354 men are diagnosed in UK each year.
-Many testicular cancers can be cured if treated early so it is important to check regularly and don't delay seeking GP advice.
+Many testicular cancers can be cured if treated early, so it is important to check regularly and don't delay seeking GP advice.